deepamgupta/attendance-taker/README.md

  - Now, there are two versions of the app - `v1 - strict` and `v2 - flexible` , both work differently.

-3. Make an `input.txt` file in the same directory.
+3. Make an `input.csv` file in the same directory.
 4. List down the name of students who were present in today's class.

- - for `strict` :  one student in each line in the input.txt file.
+ - for `strict` :  one student in each line in the input.csv file.
- - for `flexible` : no formatting required in the input.txt file, just the students who were present should be mentioned.
+ - for `flexible` : no formatting required in the input.csv file, just the students who were present should be mentioned.

 5. Double click the version, whichever you are using.
-6. An output.txt file will be automatically get generated.
+6. An output.csv file will be automatically get generated.

-The `output.txt` file contains the attendance of students ( `P` for present and `empty-line` for absent).
+The `output.csv` file contains the attendance of students ( `P` for present and `empty-line` for absent).

 Copy the content of whole file and use it in excel sheet😄